 Internship experiences are designed to provide the student an opportunity for professional experience and should be selected on the basis of their educational quality.
 The internship may be a paid experience.
-The student must declare in advance if they are accepting payment for fulfilling the required internship hours on their Internship Overview Form.
+The student must declare in advance if they are accepting payment for fulfilling the required internship hours on their Internship Registration Form.

-Whether or not the intern is receiving payment, the sponsoring organization is expected to reimburse the intern for expenses incurred in fulfilling their duties (i.e. assigned travel, assigned attendance at workshops, etc.) if outside of the Bexar county area (or primary internship location if outside of Bexar County).
-Additional potential costs an intern may incur should be discussed between the site supervisor and the intern in advance of the internship.
+Whether or not the intern is receiving payment, the sponsoring organization is expected to reimburse the intern for expenses incurred in fulfilling their duties (i.e. assigned travel, assigned attendance at workshops, etc.) if outside of the primary internship location.
+Additional potential costs an intern may incur should be discussed between the site supervisor and the intern before the internship begins.
 Any financial compensation to the intern student should not alter how the intern is evaluated as stipulated in this Manual.